Separability Idempotents and Multiplier Algebras

 \centerline{\bf Separability Idempotents and Multiplier Algebras}

 \centerline{\it Alfons Van Daele \rm $^{(*)}$}

 {\bf Abstract} \nl Consider two non-degenerate algebras $B$ and $C$ over the complex numbers.
-We study a certain class of idempotent elements $E$ in the multiplier algebra $M(B\ot C)$, called {\it separability idempotents}.
-The conditions imply the existence of anti-isomorphisms $S:B\to C$ and $S':C\to B$ satisfying
+We study a certain class of idempotent elements $E$ in the multiplier algebra $M(B\ot C)$, called further {\it separability idempotents}.
+The main requirement is that there are non-degenerate anti-homomorphisms $S_B$ from $B$ to the multiplier algebra $M(C)$ and $S_C$ from $C$ to the multiplier algebra $M(B)$ of $B$ satisfying